 At a high level, seller financing (also known as a ‘seller note’) is a loan the current owner of a business (seller) provides to the prospective new owner (buyer) to cover a portion of the purchase price.

-At first glance, many sellers are hesitant to provide seller financing based on the perceived risk that the buyer won’t pay them back.
-In reality, however, seller financing can benefit both the buyer and the seller.
-It can give buyers access to capital to buy a given business while helping sellers attract more buyers and ultimately get more money on the sale.
+At first glance, many sellers are hesitant to provide seller financing on a business based on the perceived risk that the buyer won’t pay them back.
+In reality, however, a seller financing business for sale can benefit all parties.
+It can give buyers access to capital to buy a given business while helping sellers attract more buyers, and earn more money on the sale.
 Better understanding what is seller financing can help sellers be more comfortable in providing it when selling the business.
 Some examples of these benefits for the seller include:

 Every deal ends up taking a unique structure.
 Nevertheless, there are some commonly accepted terms that can act as a good rule of thumb when structuring seller financing.
 Typical seller notes look like this:

-Interest Rates: Must be competitive with bank rates and other lenders for the buyer to consider.
+- Monthly Interest Rates: Must be competitive with bank rates and other lenders for the buyer to consider

 Outside of cashing out, most times sellers want peace of mind that they are selling to a good person.
 Someone who is going to hold their company in good hands, treat the people in and around the business well, and someone who has a vision for the future of the company.
 Nobody can run a business forever, therefore succession is natural, and knowing what is seller financing and how it can help this transition is a very common path.